-Learners are unique and their requirements for learning journeys vary, which is why flexible, personalised approaches to learner programme delivery are essential in ensuring successful learning experiences for all.
+Learners are unique and their requirements for learning journeys vary.
+This is why flexible, personalised approaches to learner programme delivery are essential in ensuring successful learning experiences for all.

-Within any programme, there are elements of a learning plan that will be applicable to all learners, some to a subset of learners, and then some that apply to individual learners.
+Within any programme, there are elements of a learning plan that will be applicable to all learners.
+Then, some to a subset of learners, and others will only apply to individual learners.

 Tasks that may previously have been time-consuming are simplified using sub-programme functionality.
-Sub-programmes have multiple different use-cases but are particularly applicable in programmes that need to deliver to learners with different functional skills needs, e.g different IA results or prior learning.
+Sub-programmes do have multiple different use-cases.
+But, they are particularly applicable in programmes that need to deliver to learners with different functional skills needs, e.g. different IA results or prior learning.
 It is also successful when used to manage cases where all learners may have a core set of learning to complete, with some learners needing access to options outside this core offering such as different or additional qualifications.
 Learner programmes that include multiple different specialisms are also simplified through the use of sub-programmes.

 How sub-programmes work

 Learners can be enrolled on a delivery programme, and one or more sub-programmes, as needed.
 Take functional skills as an example.
 If learners require functional skills, they can be enrolled on the functional skills sub-programmes.
 If they are exempt, they will remain enrolled only on the core delivery programme.
 This process is also relevant for learners who want or need to complete an optional qualification.
 Enrolled learners will see a single learning plan that contains all the elements of both the delivery programme and any sub-programme.
 Learning plan and individualised learner record (ILR) elements are seamlessly merged with the delivery programme in one view.